Many factors contribute to hearing loss.

 Some common hearing loss causes are preventable, such as:

 – Noise-induced hearing loss from listening to loud music

 – Working in a loud environment, like a factory, without hearing protection.

 Other hearing loss causes are less preventable, such as:

 Take the short quiz below:

-To assess your hearing needs, please take our Free Online Hearing Assessment.
+To assess your hearing needs, please take our brief 10 question Online Hearing Assessment.

 Most people have hearing loss in both ears, yet some only wear one hearing aid.
 Amplifying only one ear when both ears need help can put you at a disadvantage.
 Your brain needs two ears for hearing accuracy.
 Here’s why: